Presenter Information

 Jan 1st, 12:00 AM

-Christmas Meditations Ispired by Global Nativities
+Christmas Meditations Inspired by Global Nativities

 Throughout the world, Christians display nativities that depict the birth of Christ.
 In portraying Christ's birth, each artist has a unique expression of the scene that is informed by their experiences, geographical location, and culture, among other things.
 Differences between the nativities can be observed in color, texture, shape, space, and in the material, or medium, used.
 Rev. Emily Scatterday Holehan, Pastor of Flourishing at Maple Avenue Ministries, has contributed photos of her nativity collection from around the world to be used for reflection.